 |Diploid (unreduced) x Tetraploid (unreduced)||2||4||4||1:1||Failure|

-You can see that, for the relatively simple case of crosses between diploids and tetraploids of S. tuberosum, this 2:1 endosperm ratio fits very nicely.
-Unfortunately, it breaks down for crosses with odd ploidies and with certain related Solanum species.
+The endosperm ratio is wonderful.
+It neatly explains why crosses succeed or fail and it would be great if that closed the book on potato crosses.
+Unfortunately, it isn’t a complete explanation.
+There are exceptions.
+Crosses with odd ploidies and with certain related Solanum species don’t always work as we would predict based only upon the endosperm ratio.
 The Endosperm Balance Number was conceived to fill in the gaps.
 Endosperm balance numbers range from 1 to 4 and are experimentally determined, because we don’t really know the genetic basis of this feature yet.
 Any two species with the same EBN can be crossed.
 The following table summarizes some EBN assignments for common species and you can find many more in the scientific literature:

 In many of the familiar cases, the ploidy and the EBN match.
 Diploid S. tuberosum is 2EBN, while tetraploid S. tuberosum is 4EBN.
 No surprises there, but S. acaule is a tetraploid with 2EBN, meaning that it can be more often crossed with diploids than tetraploids.
 Similarly, the hexaploid S. demissum with 4EBN can be crossed to the tetraploid S. tuberosum, which is also 4EBN.